 How long does leasehold conveyancing take?

 Leasehold conveyancing tends to take longer than conveyancing on a freehold property.
-This is simply because there is more work for your solicitor to do and they have to wait for another party – the landlord – to respond to their enquiries.
+This is simply because there is more work for your solicitor to do and they have to wait for another party – the landlord or lease administrator – to respond to their enquiries.

 All the extra fees your solicitor has to ask you for can delay the leasehold conveyancing process.
 It isn’t uncommon for delays simply because the solicitor has to ask you for money, wait to receive the money, send it on to the management firm that has requested it, then wait for it to clear.
 It’s more likely, however, that the delay could be due to the landlord responding to the enquiries.